markus7800/UPIX/README.md

 ```
 python3 experiments/runners/run_comp.py dice 1 --smoketest
 ```
-If you want to restrict the number of used CPUs, see <a name="restricting-cpus">here</a>.
+If you want to restrict the number of used CPUs, see [here](#restricting-number-of-cpus).

 For reference output see [sanity_check.txt](sanity_check.txt).